 I’ve been hearing from my patients about a vicious bout of viral gastroenteritis going around.
-Some people have thought they had food poisoning and one patient even rang to see if her herbs could be causing violent diarrhea and vomiting.
-I was able to assure her they weren’t.
+Some people have thought they had food poisoning and one patient even rang to see if their herbs could be causing violent diarrhea and vomiting; I was able to assure them they weren’t.

 Last week it was my turn.
 My husband and I were struck by the virus after catching it in a restaurant.
 We ate different things so it wasn’t food poisoning but evidently someone who was sick (and a poor hand-washer) touched our food.
 For two days we ate nothing.
 We just sipped water and waited for it to be over.

 When I started to contemplate food again I looked around my kitchen for something that was nourishing but easy to digest.
 Then I had a brain wave.
 Rice Congee also known as Jook.
 My teachers at Chinese Medical School had taught me to make this for patients who were convalescing.
 It’s a kind of slow cooked rice porridge that is a common breakfast food in China and is also often given to old people, small children and people recovering from an illness.
 I made a big pot and it made me feel so much better that I thought I’d share the recipe with you here.
 There are many variations on congee throughout Asia so this is only one of many recipes.
 If you develop a congee passion you may want to buy The Book of Jook: Chinese Medicinal Porridges–A Healthy Alternative to the Typical Western Breakfast by Bob Flaws, which is full of great information.

 Anyway here’s how I made my congee.
 I felt way too weak to go to the supermarket so I just used what we had in the house, making my congee not necessarily authentic but delicious and very healing just the same.

 3/4 cup of rice (you’re supposed to use short grain but I used some jasmine rice we had in the cupboard and it was fine)

 4 cups water